bgtestlab/FSND/projects/02_trivia_api/backend/README.md

 POST '/questions'
 - Create a new question by recevied the question and answer text, category, and difficulty score on the "Add" tab.
 When you submit a question on the "Add" tab, the form will clear and the question will appear at the end of the last page of the questions list in the "List" tab.
-- Request Arguments: An object with question as string, answer as string, category as integer, difficulty as
+- Request Arguments: An object with question as string, answer as string, category as integer, difficulty as integer {'question': "What boxer's original name is Cassius Clay?", 'answer': 'Muhammad Ali', 'category': 4, 'difficulty': 1}
-  integer
 - Returns: None

 POST '/questions/search'